tve/mqboard/board/README.md

 light LEDs and to measure battery voltage.
 It is also an often convenient variable to select peripheral pins in projects so the same code can work e.g. on a prototype board and on a final PCB.

+## Safe mode

+The safe mode check relies on RTC memory, but any memory that doesn't get erased at every reset could be used.
+It detects 3 states: memory is uninitialized, happens at power-up or on external HW reset on the ESP32

+Note: the safe mode relies on an ESP32 fix of RTC memory!

 ## Boot process

 The overall boot process is as follows: